Ganeshgana426235/FinanceManagementSystem/README.md

-you need to save all python files,image in one file thwn you have to create a database name as fnb in you mysql , you can use fnb_database.sql file to create database and required tables for this project
+LOOK A THE VIDEO TO KNOW HOW THE APPLICATION USED you need to save all python files,image in one file thwn you have to create a database name as fnb in you mysql , you can use fnb_database.sql file to create database and required tables for this project